pmoskovi/kafka-learning-resources/README.md

 I regularly review submissions to ensure the repository remains up-to-date and valuable for learners at all levels.

 ## How I Manage the Resources
 To keep things organized and easily accessible, I’ve implemented a simple, streamlined process.
-All the resources are stored in an [AirTable spreadsheet](https://airtable.com/appEd5VonRN5jjbA3/shrSfBXUa80PzxOY7/tblPu2wGcjJwOKbjP/viwdQPLV4yunwd3Mq), which acts as the central hub for all the content.
+All the resources are stored in an [AirTable spreadsheet](https://airtable.com/appEd5VonRN5jjbA3/shrSfBXUa80PzxOY7), which acts as the central hub for all the content.
 This approach allows me to maintain and update the resources efficiently.
 Whenever there's a change in the contents of the spreadsheet, a script is executed to update this very README.md page.
-This process ensures that the information you see on this page is current and reflects the contents of the [AirTable spreadsheet](https://airtable.com/appEd5VonRN5jjbA3/shrSfBXUa80PzxOY7/tblPu2wGcjJwOKbjP/viwdQPLV4yunwd3Mq).
+This process ensures that the information you see on this page is current and reflects the contents of the [AirTable spreadsheet](https://airtable.com/appEd5VonRN5jjbA3/shrSfBXUa80PzxOY7).

 Your input and participation are what make this repository a valuable resource for everyone.
 If you have any questions or ideas, please don't hesitate to reach out.
 It is my goal to ensure that this repository remains a top-notch resource for Apache Kafka knowledge.
 Thank you for visiting and contributing to this collaborative effort.
 Together, we can make learning Apache Kafka accessible and effective for everyone.

  Happy Learning!

+ P.s.: If you want to learn about Flink, check out my [Flink Learning Resources](../flink-learning-resources) as well.
 ## Table of Contents
 * [Skill Level](#skill-level)
   * [Beginner](#beginner)